Key Contributor: Chelsea Sherry-Tau, Chartered Physiotherapist

-At Complete Pilates, we have launched an on demand Pilates programme for shoulder pain led by a shoulder specialist physiotherapist and clinical Pilates Instructor.
-The programme is a 6 week course including:
+If you can’t get to one of our studios but you’d like to learn how to manage your shoulder pain at home, we’ve launched an On Demand Pilates programme for shoulder pain led by a shoulder specialist physiotherapist and clinical Pilates Instructor.
+The programme is a 6 week course that includes:

 • 8 week access